Aneurysms: Description and Symptoms

 - Sensitivity to light

 If the aneurysm bursts, it can cause low blood pressure, pain, dizziness and rapid heartbeat.
 The risk of death is much higher if this occurs.

 Approximately 5% of the population develops a cerebral aneurysm and the risk is greater in those with a family history or circulation problems.

 A cerebral aneurysm is the most dangerous.
 If the rupture is caught early enough, death can be avoided.
 This condition is often brought on by unhealthy habits and other disease.

 Immediate action will ensure survival.
 The estimated time to act is half an hour.
 You need to act quickly because only 40% of aneurysms are detected in time, the rest of the cases result in death.

-Since less than half of aneurysm patients survive and a large percentage of those that do are left with neurological deficits, you should seek immediate medical attention when the headache is unbearable and is not caused by an external injury, like a blow, fall, or accident.
+Since less than half of aneurysm patients survive, and a large percentage of those who do are left with permanent neurological deficits, you should seek immediate medical attention when the headache is unbearable and is not caused by an external injury, like a blow, fall, or accident.

 How to Prevent an Aneurysm